jwarz/data-scientists-tools/exploratory-data-analysis-in-r/readme.md

 > the most efficient 8 cylinder cars.<br> ✅ The variability in mileage
 > of 8 cylinder cars is similar to the variability in mileage of 4
 > cylinder cars.<br>

+The variability in mileage of 8 cylinder cars seem much smaller than that of 4 cylinder cars.

 ## geom_histogram(): Marginal and conditional histograms